mark-orr/Causal_Attitude_Network_Model_Comment/README.md

 Simulation Set 3 (Study 2) —> run_2b
 Simulation Set 4 (Study 2) —> run_2c

+These studies were run within a conda environement.
+To recreate this environment, please see the spec file: ./spec_file_hopfield.txt.

 Data for Study 1:
 Original data source used for Study 1 was the American National Election Survey, 1984, Part 1: Pre- and Post-Election Survey.
 Download instructions are provided below.